JShollaj/awesome-llm-interpretability/README.md

 1. [TransformerViz](https://transformervis.github.io/transformervis/) - Interative tool to visualize transformer model by its latent space.
 1. [TransformerLens](https://github.com/neelnanda-io/TransformerLens) - A Library for Mechanistic Interpretability of Generative Language Models.
 1. [Awesome-Attention-Heads](https://github.com/IAAR-Shanghai/Awesome-Attention-Heads) - A carefully compiled list that summarizes the diverse functions of the attention heads.
+1. [Activation-Steering](https://github.com/IBM/activation-steering) - A documented re-implementation of activation steering and variants.

 ---